tmuxinator/tmuxinator/README.md

 tmuxinator delete [project]
 ```

-Remove all tmuxinator configs.
+Remove all tmuxinator configs, aliases and scripts.
 Aliased to `i`
 ```
 tmuxinator implode
 ```